helmedeiros/css-cross-country/README.md

 Refactor any repeated declarations and apply them to a single parent container

 #### Selector Combination
+##### Challenge
+Combine selectors that share the same properties into a comma-delimited list.

 #### Selector Combination II
 #### Shorthand
 #### Inline